 In the Articles of Incorporation, you will need to include information regarding:

 - The names and addresses of the initial board members

 - The names, contact information, and signature of the person filing the Articles of Incorporation

 The process of incorporating your business can be difficult to navigate.
 One mistake in paperwork can result in a lot of stress and hassle as you try to work with the appropriate government agencies.
 Thus, having a knowledgeable business law attorney on your side can help the process go smoothly as you seek to incorporate your business.

 A lawyer can discuss your interests and ensure you don’t forget or overlook any important information.
 Furthermore, a lawyer can help you complete and file the necessary paperwork in a timely manner.
 If there are any complications or financial and legal concerns, an attorney can handle the issues so you don’t have to.
 Even if you have a small business and think incorporating will be a simple process, having a lawyer can prove beneficial as you seek to make informed decisions.

 Dedicated Business Law Attorneys Serving Phoenix

-With a commitment to providing personal and diligent legal services, Salvador Phillips, PLLC has guided numerous clients to successful outcomes.
+With a commitment to providing personal and diligent legal services, Salvador Law Group has guided numerous clients to successful outcomes.
 We are passionate about helping businesses thrive.
 From start to finish, our team of Phoenix business lawyers will analyze your options, help you file the paperwork, and handle any legal issues that may arise as you seek to incorporate your business in Arizona.